Exact Regularity and the Cohomology of Tiling Spaces: Introduction and Statement of Results

 where $\gamma = \min(d^{-1}, 1 - \frac{\log |\lambda_2|}{ \log(\lambda_1)})$. \end{theorem}

 We obtain our strongest results when the tiling is 1-dimensional and comes from a substitution.
-Let $\Omega$ be a 1-dimensional tiling space coming from a substitution $\phi$. $\Omega$ can be expressed as an inverse limit space, and the cohomology of $\Omega$ is usually computed this way \cite{AP, BD, BDHS, Gahler, BBG, inverse}.
-In particular, $\check H^1(\Omega, \Q)=\Q^k$ is finitely generated.
+Let $\Omega$ be a 1-dimensional tiling space coming from a primitive substitution $\phi$.
+The top cohomology $\check H^1(\Omega, \Q)=\Q^k$ is finitely generated \cite{BD}.
 The substitution $\phi$ maps $\Omega$ to itself, and therefore maps $\check H^1(\Omega, \Q)$ to itself.
 This last action can be expressed by a non-singular $k \times k$ integer matrix $A$.
-(Note: $A$ is typically different from the matrix $M$ of the substitution, but both matrices have the same leading eigenvalue, namely the stretching factor $\lambda$\cite{BD}.)
+(Note: $A$ is typically different from the matrix $M$ of the substitution, but both matrices have the same leading eigenvalue \cite{BD}, namely the stretching factor $\lambda$.)

-Let $p(x)$ be the minimal polynomial of $A$, that is the lowest order monic polynomial for which $p(A)=0$, and let $q(x)$ be the minimal polynomial of $\lambda$.
-We can then write $p(x) = q(x) r(x)$ for some integer polynomial $r(x)$.
-The polynomials $q$ and $r$ have no roots in common, so we can find a nonzero integer $D$ and polynomials $Q(x)$ and $R(x)$ with integer coefficients such that $Q(x)q(x) + R(x) r(x) = D$.
-The smallest such integer $D$ is called the {\em congruence number \cite{Weise-Taixes} or reduced resultant \cite{Pohst}} of $q(x)$ and $r(x)$.
+The {\em minimal polynomial} of a matrix $A$ is the lowest order monic polynomial $p(x)$ for which $p(A)=0$.
+Likewise, the minimal polynomial of the leading eigenvalue $\lambda$ is the lowest order monic polynomial $q(x)$ for which $q(\lambda)=0$.
+Since $p(\lambda)=0$, $q(x)$ divides $p(x)$ and we can write $p(x) = q(x) r(x)$ for some integer polynomial $r(x)$.
+If $A$ is primitive, then the polynomials $q(x)$ and $r(x)$ have no roots in common, so we can find a nonzero integer $D$ and polynomials $Q(x)$ and $R(x)$ with integer coefficients such that $Q(x)q(x) + R(x) r(x) = D$.
+The smallest such integer $D$ is called the {\em congruence number} \cite{Weise-Taixes} or {\em reduced resultant \cite{Pohst}} of $q(x)$ and $r(x)$.

-Sequences of tiles in the tiling correspond to sequences of letters, also called words, where each letter designates a tile type.
+Connected patches in a 1-dimensional tiling correspond to sequences of letters, also called words, where each letter designates a tile type.
 If the word $\ell_1 \ldots \ell_n \ell_{n+1}$ occurs in the tiling, and if $\ell_1=\ell_{n+1}$, then $\ell_1 \ldots \ell_n$ is called a {\em return word} and the total length of the tiles corresponding to the letters $\ell_1 \ldots \ell_n$ is called a {\em return length}.

-\begin{theorem} Let $\Omega_\phi$ be a one-dimensional substitution tiling space with substitution map $\phi$, let $\lambda$ be the stretching factor of $\phi$, let $L>0$ be a return length, and let $P$ be any patch in a tiling in $\Omega_\phi$.
-Then the frequency of $P$ takes the form
+\begin{theorem} Let $\Omega_\phi$ be a tiling space obtained from a primitive one-dimensional substitution $\phi$, let $\lambda$ be the stretching factor of $\phi$, let $L>0$ be a return length, let $\bT \in \Omega_\phi$, and let $P$ be any patch in $\bT$.
+Then the frequency of $P$ in $\bT$ takes the form